ceiphr/ceiphr.com-v4/content/blog/beveled-corners-with-sass/index.md

 Of course because the sides of the button are sprites, this approach is rigid.
 Each element may need multiple sprites.
 They must be appropriately sized.
 These elements can't stretch or shrink.
-And, if an element needs to be tweaked, you can't do much with Sass or CSS.
+And, if an element needs to be tweaked, you can't do much with a style sheet.

-It's also important to mention, this approach needs three `div` elements (one for each background image):
+It's also important to mention, this approach needs three `div` elements (one for each sprite):

 ```html
 <div class="button">